How to check your masters

 How to check your vinyl test pressings

-When producing a vinyl record, it’s important to always order and check test pressings, before you approve the full production run.
+It’s important to always order and check test pressings, before you approve the full production run of your record.

 For more information, check out my: